vuoro/sahti/README.md

   // See below for what you can put in these. context = {}, props = {},
-  // Required.
   // Your WebGL 2 shader strings.
+Required.
 See below for details. vertex, fragment,
   // The `mode` parameter in `gl.drawArrays`